 I don't know about you all, but pumpkin is one of my favorite fall flavors.
 Well, it's actually one of my favorite flavors when it comes to any baked good!

-Knowing that, it shouldn't come as a surprise that I am kicking off September with this easy cassava flour cupcake recipe.
+Knowing that, it shouldn't come as a surprise that I am kicking off September with these pumpkin cassava flour cupcakes.

 If you think cupcakes have to be unhealthy, think again.
-These Paleo pumpkin cupcakes are most definitely healthy!
+These paleo pumpkin cupcakes are most definitely healthy, yet still delicious and satisfying.

 - grain free and gluten free - made with Otto's cassava flour